 In most cases, toilets are made from vitreous china which is not as durable compared to other materials like stainless steel.
 If you over-tighten the bolts, the material will crack and cause leaking.
 The leaking can be just a couple of drops at first, but it has the potential to become a much bigger problem.
 But how can you be sure when to stop tightening?

-We can advise you to start with a small wrench and tighten both bolts simultaneously.
+We can advise you to start by hand or with a small wrench and tighten both bolts simultaneously.
 When things start to get firm, you should be very careful.
 Most likely, you’ll only need to turn them for about half a turn more at this stage.

 If you’re struggling to remove rusted toilet tank bolts, we hope this guide will help you out.
-It can be a bit risky since you can easily damage the porcelain, but if you follow our instructions properly, you will have the bolts removed in no time.
+This is a risky process since you can easily damage the porcelain, but if you follow our DIY instruction guide properly, you’ll have those bolts removed in no time!